Studies find that muscle stimulation triggers cellular activity that heals and relieves pain. Learn about the health benefits of massage.

 NCCIH says studies have also found massage can reduce your pain, boost relaxation, and improve mood in cancer patients, has helped with symptoms of fibromyalgia, improve the quality if life for people with HIV/AIDS, even improve blood glucose levels in people with diabetes.

-In addition, massage may boost the immune system to fight off your winter colds and flu.
+Other benefits of massage may include boosting your immune system to fight off your winter colds and flu.

 “Researchers working with patients with compromised immune systems have found massage therapy can improve how the immune system functions,” said Jeff Smoot, President of the American Massage Therapy Association (AMTA).
 “Those same benefits translate to people seeking to fight off the common cold, flu, and other seasonal illnesses.”